Movie Genre Classification by Language Augmentation and Shot Sampling: Abstract

 \section{Abstract}

-Movie genre classification has been widely studied in recent years due to its various applications in video editing, summarization, and recommendation.
-Prior work has typically addressed this task by predicting genres based solely on the visual content.
-As a result, predictions from these methods often perform poorly for genres such as \emph{documentary} or \emph{musical}, since non-visual modalities like audio or language play an important role in correctly classifying these genres.
-In addition, the analysis of long videos at frame level is always associated with high computational cost and makes the prediction less efficient.
-To address these two issues, we propose a Multi-Modal approach leveraging shot information\footnote{A shot is defined as a series of frames captured from the same camera over an uninterrupted period of time~\cite{thirard1994robert}.}, MMShot, to classify video genres in an efficient and effective way.
-We evaluate our method on MovieNet and Condensed Movies for genre classification, achieving 17\%$\sim$21\% improvement on mean Average Precision (mAP) over the state-of-the-art.
-Extensive experiments are conducted to demonstrate the ability of MMShot for long video analysis and uncover the correlations between genres and multiple movie elements.
-We also demonstrate our approach's ability to generalize by evaluating the scene boundary detection task, achieving 1.1\% improvement on Average Precision (AP) over the state-of-the-art.
+Video-based movie genre classification has garnered considerable attention due to its various applications in recommendation systems.
+Prior work has typically addressed this task by adapting models from traditional video classification tasks, such as action recognition or event detection.
+However, these models often neglect language elements (\eg, narrations or conversations) present in videos, which can implicitly convey high-level semantics of movie genres, like storylines or background context.
+Additionally, existing approaches are primarily designed to encode the entire content of the input video, leading to inefficiencies in predicting movie genres.
+Movie genre prediction may require only a few shots\footnote{A shot is defined as a series of frames captured from the same camera over an uninterrupted period of time~\cite{thirard1994robert}.} to accurately determine the genres, rendering a comprehensive understanding of the entire video unnecessary.
+To address these challenges, we propose a Movie genre Classification method based on Language augmentatIon and shot samPling (Movie-CLIP).
+Movie-CLIP mainly consists of two parts: a language augmentation module to recognize language elements from the input audio, and a shot sampling module to select representative shots from the entire video.
+We evaluate our method on MovieNet and Condensed Movies datasets, achieving approximate $6-9$\% improvement in mean Average Precision (mAP) over the baselines.
+We also generalize Movie-CLIP to the scene boundary detection task, achieving $1.1$\% improvement in Average Precision (AP) over the state-of-the-art.
+We release our implementation at \href{https://github.com/Zhongping-Zhang/Movie-CLIP}{this http URL}.